 I participated in the Miss India KZN 2004 competition and got in to the top 5.

 I actually did these contests to get up my confidence and it was very exciting and nerve wrecking!

 I’ve been to Punte Del Este, Buonos Aires, Paraguay and Uruguay, Sao Paulo and my first time flying was 23 hours with an added 6 hour transit period, and boy was I exhausted.

 I’ve visited the pyramids in Egypt, cruised down the nile, and snorkelled to the Blue Hole in Dahab!
 Wow! what an adventure.

-I treasure every moment of my life and am ever so grateful for all I get.
+I treasure every moment of life and am filled with gratitude for all I have and will have.